Why Study English Language?

 Many students go on to study English Language related courses such as Linguistics or Communication Studies at university.
 English Language is a subject that goes well with almost any area of study, so students have also gone on to courses in English Literature, Law, Business, Performing Arts, Psychology, Forensics and many others.
 English Language is also a very useful qualification for anybody wishing to go into primary teaching, speech therapy or journalism.

-English Language - Nunnery Wood High School
+English Language - Alcester Grammar School

 blur-blurred-book-46274